Preferred Maximum Strength Urinary Pain Relief for Interstitial Cystitis User Reviews

 Pyridium, Azo Urinary Pain Relief, Uristat, Azo-Standard, ... +8 more

 "I am only 21 years old.
 I was diagnosed with IC.
 I wouldn't say I like taking AZO standard maximum pain relief, but it has been the only thing that helps.
 I have to take the prescribed amount every few months.
-Each time I have a flare-up, the side effects of AZO has gotten worse.
+Each time I have a flare-up, the side effects of AZO have gotten worse.
 When I first started to take it, I had no side effects from it.
 It has been a few years now, and every time I have to take it, the side effects keep getting worse.
 I feel fatigued, nausea, dizziness; all I want to do is lay in bed and not move.
-I don't think I am supposed to be taking it as often as I am and has taken a toll on my body.
+I don't think I am supposed to be taking it as often as I am, and it has taken a toll on my body.
 It is literally the only thing that helps."